Did Scammers Use Your Credit Card? Take These 10 Steps Now

 The good news is that, in most cases, you have zero liability for fraudulent charges on your credit cards — if you act quickly to report it.

-The Fair Credit Billing Act (FCBA) provides some protection for false or unfair billing charges for certain types of credit, including credit cards.
+The Fair Credit Billing Act (FCBA) provides some protection for false or unfair charges for certain types of credit, including credit cards.

-📚 Related: Top 5 Credit Protection Services in 2023 (How To Choose)
+📚 Related: Top 5 Credit Protection Services in 2024 (How To Choose)

 Can You Track Someone Who Used Your Credit Card Online?